Programme of Study

 Staff will use a range of teaching styles i.e. whole class, small group and individual use of computing equipment.

 The staff will meet regularly to monitor and evaluate current Computing practice within the school, including pupils’ continuity and progress.

 Formative assessment of Computing takes place throughout the teaching of individual Computing units.
 Summative assessment is carried out termly (through an integrated project), and will reflect the development of children’s Computing capability.
 Clear learning objectives both in Computing and subject context, provide the focus of assessed activities.

-Progress in Computing will be reported as a separate subject at least once a year in a written report to parents.
+Progress in Computing will be reported as a separate subject once a year in a written report to parents.